Soft-spoken consensus builder Kishida to become Japan's next PM after party vote | Politics

 Kishida's victory is unlikely to trigger a huge shift in policies as Japan seeks to cope with an assertive China and revive an economy hit by the pandemic, with the soft-spoken MP highlighting the need to focus on reducing income disparity.
 He shares a broad consensus on the need to boost Japan's defenses and strengthen security ties with the United States and other partners including the QUAD grouping of Japan, the United States, Australia, and India while preserving vital economic ties with China and holding regular summit meetings.

 Specifically, Kishida wants to beef up Japan's coast guard and backs the passing of a resolution condemning China's treatment of members of the Uyghur minority.
 He wants to appoint a prime ministerial aide to monitor their human rights situation.
-"I don't expect any big changes in foreign policy," said Jeffrey Hornung, a senior political scientist at the RAND Corporation.
+"Taiwan is the biggest question for me," said Jeffrey Hornung senior political scientist at RAND Corporation.

 But with the economy suffering from the COVID-19 pandemic, Kishida recently reversed course to say the BOJ must maintain its massive stimulus.
 He proposed a spending package of more than 30 trillion yen, adding that Japan likely would not raise a sales tax rate from 10% "for about a decade".
 He has stressed the need to distribute more wealth to households, in contrast to the focus of Abe's "Abenomics" policies on boosting corporate profits in the hope benefits trickle down to wage-earners.